News

 Alive to the challenge of climate change, the cement and concrete industries are working to lower the embodied carbon of buildings and infrastructure.

-These efforts range from adapting the composition of cement and concrete, to reducing the greenhouse gas emissions of production, and quantifying and reducing the environmental impacts and costs during their useful lifespans and the end-of-life of infrastructure facilities and buildings.
+These efforts range from adapting the composition of cement and concrete to reducing greenhouse gas emissions from production to quantifying and reducing environmental impacts and costs during the useful lifespans of infrastructure facilities and buildings, and at the end of life.

 The Challenge

-While much attention has been given to decarbonizing the transportation and energy sectors, there is a growing challenge to lower the carbon footprint associated with the built environment to meet the emission reduction targets of the Paris Agreement adopted by many nations in 2016.
+While much attention has been given to decarbonizing the transportation and energy sectors, there is a growing challenge in lowering the carbon footprint of the built environment to meet the emissions-reduction targets of the Paris Agreement, adopted by many nations in 2016.

 Responding to this challenge, cement and concrete producers around the world are revisiting existing and exploring new technologies to lower the carbon content associated with both the manufacture and use of their products.
 For some, the goal is to achieve an ambitious net-zero target by 2050.